-All exams are take-home exams.
+Exams I and II are take-home exams.
+The final exam will be an open book, open notes exam but will be proctored.
 The preliminary exam schedule is provided in the class syllabus.
-The tests should be submitted electronically.
-Credit will not be given for answers without supporting analyses, or for tests turned in late.
+Exams I and II will be posted as Moodle assignments and must be submitted electronically.
+The final exam can be scheduled with a proctor between 8 AM EST on July 28th and 9 PM EST on July 29th.
 There must be no collaboration on the exams.
 Arrangements for missed exams will be made on an individual basis provided you have an acceptable, certifiable excuse.